I am open to supervising Master and PhD students working on Interaction Design and HCI, aligned with the following themes:

 I am also interested in supervising theses dealing with the topic of expanded embodiment, and more specifically, the transference of subjective and bodily experience through sensory tools.

-Topics dealing with design methods user-centred design and artistic research are also part of my interest.
+Topics dealing with design methods user-centred design and artistic research are also part of my interests.